mullema/k3-panel-view-extended/README.md

 ### singleLanguage
 (multilanguage setup) This blueprint option hides the language selector and forces all updates to be saved in the default language (see hook)

+Only updates from the Panel are intercepted.
+Pages created or updated via own backend code are not affected.

 Available in `site`, `pages` and `user` blueprints.
 ```yaml
 options: